Φ

 Noble Lie Mechanism · Cognitive Level

 The Noble Lie is a filter that (a) distorts the signal, (b) suppresses awareness of the distortion, and (c) labels attempts to correct the distortion as themselves distorted.
-It is a self-reinforcing corruption of the field's own error-correction capacity.
+It is a self-reinforcing corruption of the boundary's own error-correction capacity.

 This triple structure is what makes the Noble Lie so much more dangerous than ordinary cognitive distortion.
-A simple distorted thought can be recognized and corrected because the field's feedback mechanism is intact.
+A simple distorted thought can be recognized and corrected because the boundary's feedback mechanism is intact.
 The Noble Lie corrupts the correction mechanism itself.
 It makes the wrong thoughts feel like home and the right ones feel dangerous.

 IX.
-Curiosity — The Meta-Filter
+Curiosity: The Meta-Filter

 If the problem is corrupted filters, the solution cannot be another filter of the same type.
 You cannot think your way out of a thinking problem.
-You need something that operates at a different level — a filter that evaluates other filters without being subject to the same corruption.
+You need something that operates at a different level: a filter that evaluates other filters without being subject to the same corruption.

 That meta-filter is curiosity.